tools-for-things-and-ideas/tools-for-things-and-ideas.github.io/_posts/2019-03-14-ventrilio.md

 VENTRILIO: The Smart Turk <br>
 by Jerry Galle & Boris Debackere<br>

-Those who talk should do and only those who do should talk.
+Those who talk should do and only those who do should talk.<br>
 Scars signal skin in the game. <br>
 ― Nassim Nicholas Taleb, Skin in the Game: The Hidden Asymmetries in Daily Life